-Through this initiative, we substantially curtailed the volume of lower quality affiliate traffic that we source, particularly during the fourth quarter of 2020 and continuing into the first quarter of 2021.
-To replace this lower quality traffic, we are working to source traffic that meets our quality requirements through new suppliers, channels and media buying strategies.
+Through this initiative, we substantially curtailed the volume of lower quality affiliate traffic that we source beginning in the fourth quarter of 2020.
+To replace this lower quality traffic, we continue to work to source traffic that meets our quality requirements through new suppliers, channels and media buying strategies.
 We believe these actions will benefit the Company over time, providing the foundation to support sustainable long-term growth and positioning us as an industry leader.

 Increasing Monetization of Our Traffic.
 By presenting consumers with a broad array of offers particularly curated to their preferences, as informed by their responses to our surveys and our platform's ad serving logic, we seek to facilitate transactions that are beneficial for the advertiser, the consumer and us.
 As we continue to improve consumer engagement on our platform, we expect to strengthen our relationships with existing advertisers and build new relationships with potential advertisers.
 We continuously enhance our product offerings for consumers and targeting capabilities for advertisers to ensure we are optimizing the value of our traffic.
+We recently revamped our rewards program to allow more users opportunities to claim rewards at different reward values, provided more deal choices, and changed the number of deals required to get rewards.